tka85/dotenvenc/README.md

 Add `.env` in your `.gitignore` so your unencrypted secrets are guaranteed to never get committed in your codebase.

+## New feature in v5.2.0

+Each time you encrypt your `.env` now you get additionally to the `.env.enc` also a file `.env.enc.readable` (or if you are using a custom env file, the same named with a `.enc.readable` suffix).
+This file contains the variable names in human readable form, and the values are the HMAC digests of the corresponding `.env` values.
+Why?
+So that you can see each time you re-generate the encrypted `.env.enc`, which variables have potentially changed.

+### CAUTION

+If this `.readable` file is committed to a public repository, it exposes you to the danger that, even though HMAC is a cryptographic hash function which is designed to be difficult to reverse, an attacker might attempt a brute force or dictionary attack and expose your secrets.

 ## Installation

 ```bash